 The belief in the "transition paradigm" - mainly spread among the Western EU Members - seems to be the reason behind the fundamental misunderstanding of the region's political developments and caused setting of inappropriate tools for the neighbourhood.
 It assumed, in a simplified way, that any country moving away from dictatorial rule can be considered a country in transition toward democracy.
-He Sastern neighbourhood, where the socialist state system was replaced by other forms of semi-authoritarianism. and lately similar causality was experienced after the Arab Spring.
+As this proved to be correct in CEE countries it has led to first misunderstandings of the situation in the EU's Eastern neighbourhood, where the socialist state system was replaced by other forms of semi-authoritarianism and lately similar causality was experienced after the Arab Spring.